Collision Course (Space: 1999)

-"Collision Course" is the third episode of the first series of Space: 1999.
+"Collision Course" is the 14th episode of the first series of Space: 1999.
 The screenplay was written by Anthony Terpiloff; the director was Ray Austin.
 The final shooting script is dated 13 August 1974.
 Live-action filming took place Tuesday 27 August 1974 through Tuesday 10 September 1974.

+The episode first aired on 4 August 1975 in Australia and 18 September 1975 in the UK.

 Plot

 An asteroid is on a collision course with the Moon.
 As Moonbase Alpha is within the impact zone, the Alphans devise a plan to blow up the asteroid using nuclear ordnance.
 The Eagle squadron place charges at strategic points on the asteroid's surface.
 Due to a malfunction of his Eagle, Captain Carter fails to deliver his charge on time and the other charges detonate with his Eagle inside the blast radius.
 The Eagle survives but Carter is left insensate.

 Although the asteroid has been destroyed, radio interference from the debris cloud makes it impossible to contact Carter.
 Commander Koenig refuses to believe he is dead and departs Alpha in a rescue Eagle.
 Professor Bergman reports that the field is emitting an unknown and potentially lethal form of radiation, but Koenig disregards the warning.

 Guided by a disembodied female voice, Koenig and Carter manage to locate each other and navigate back to Alpha.
 Suddenly a planet appears out of nowhere, moving towards the Moon.
 After dropping Carter off at Medical, Koenig is informed that the planet, which is marginally habitable, will strike the Moon in 105 hours.
 Bergman proposes detonating nuclear bombs in space to create a shockwave that will force the Moon and the planet apart.
 If "Operation Shockwave" fails, the Alphans could evacuate to the far side of the planet – if it withstands the collision.

 In Medical, Carter comes face to face with a hooded woman speaking in the same voice that he and Koenig heard earlier.
 The unidentified figure assures him that he is safe.
 Believing Carter to be suffering from radiation-induced hallucinations, the staff sedate him.